 Your Credit Score affects your downpayment

 The FHA has strict rules about how much down payment is required to buy a home through their program.
 If you have a credit score of 580 or above, you may qualify to make a down payment of only 3.5% of the total purchase price.
 However, if you have a credit score between 500 and 579, you will need to put down at least 10%.

-Since the FHA loan program is voluntary, many lenders will not accept applicants with scores lower than 620.
-Yet, there are lenders who will work with applicants with credit scores of 580 or even lower in some cases.
-Finding the right lender can take time, so getting help can make it possible for you to move more quickly into home ownership through the FHA program.
+Since lenders do not have to go by the FHA minimum credit score requirements, not all lenders will be willing to accept less than a 620 score for FHA Loans.
+Yet, there are mortgage lenders who will work with applicants with credit scores of 580.
+Finding the right lender can take time, so getting help can make it easier for you to move quickly into home ownership.